SMLL Spring Registration Information

 “9 year old” and “11 year old” players may be introduced to the competitive LL divisions earlier than the past players using the 5/1 cutoff date.
 At assessments, SMLL representatives will evaluate these players and with parent input and consensus, determine if the players should play in their assigned division or in a lower division for another year of development.

-SMLL will offer early bird discount for Machine Pitch to Juniors baseball.
+SMLL will offer early registration discount for Machine Pitch to Juniors baseball.
 T Ball and Coach Pitch fees are too low to offer any discounts.

-The early bird discount is primarily intended to reward our returning SMLL families that know they will be participating in SMLL and sign up early in registration.
+The early registration discount is primarily intended to reward our returning SMLL families that know they will be participating in SMLL and sign up early in registration.